Account-based marketing (ABM)

 An area of computer science and artificial intelligence concerned with the interactions between computers and human (natural) languages, in particular how to program computers to fruitfully process large amounts of natural language data.

 A sales pipeline is a visual representation of sales prospects and where they are in the purchasing process.
 Pipelines also provide an overview of a sales rep’s account forecast and how close he is to making quota, as well as how close a sales team as a whole is to reaching quota.

 Encompasses a variety of statistical techniques from predictive modeling, machine learning, and data mining that analyze current and historical facts to make predictions about future or otherwise unknown events.

 A tool that uses an algorithm to predict who in your database is qualified or not qualified. … The beauty of predictive lead scoring is you do not have to figure out what properties should be included or how much to weigh each property.

-Statistical scorecard that is used to predict the behaviour of your customer or prospect base.
-Propensity models are often used to identify those most likely to respond to an offer, or to focus retention activity on those most likely to churn.
+A statistical scorecard that is used to predict the behavior of your customer or prospect base.
+Propensity models are often used to identify those most likely to respond to an offer or to focus retention activity on those most likely to churn.

 Software as a service (SaaS) is a software distribution model in which a third-party provider hosts applications and makes them available to customers over the Internet.
 SaaS is one of three main categories of cloud computing, alongside infrastructure as a service (IaaS) and platform as a service (PaaS).